AgoraIO-Extensions/react-native-agora/CONTRIBUTING.md

 To edit the Objective-C files, open `example/ios/AgoraExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-agora`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeagora` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `react-native-agora` under `Android`.

 ### Commit message convention